What Is A Breast Augmentation?

 Breast augmentation, also known as augmentation mammaplasty, is a very popular and common procedure that can increase your breast size by one or more sizes.
-By surgically inserting breast implants beneath the breast tissue or the chest muscle during breast augmentation, women can achieve larger, shapelier breasts.
+By surgically inserting breast implants beneath the breast tissue or the chest muscle during augmentation, women can achieve larger and shapelier breasts.

-This type of breast enhancement is sometimes performed in conjunction with a breast lift.
-Performing an augmentation along with a breast lift can create a breast that has more upper pole fullness, which is often desired.
 For some women, breast augmentation is a way to enhance self-image and self-confidence.
-For others, breast augmentation is part of breast reconstruction after surgery for breast cancer or other conditions affecting the breast.
+For others, breast augmentation is part of breast reconstruction after surgery for breast cancer or other health conditions affecting the breast.

 Breast augmentation can dramatically improve the appearance of a woman’s breasts.
+The goal is to create a natural and alluring look.
+The implant size that will work best for you must be individually determined with your input.
 During your breast augmentation consultation, you’ll learn more about your options for creating your ideal breast appearance, including:

 - Implant size, style, and shape

 - Implant material (silicone or saline)